maxHolsch/Anthology/Design.md

 # Anthology - Community Story Visualizer Design Document

 todo:
-[X] question nodes
 [ ] Would we like the nodes to look better than this?
 Go through figma mcp, see if this is actually in line with that is described
 [ ] prompt node logic for clicks (with multiple prompts) [X] have it be pull quotes instead of nodes?
 [ ] what if there were shooting stars across the network?
-[X] What is our stack?

 ## Project Overview

 **Anthology** is an interactive visualization platform for exploring community stories through a dynamic, interconnected map interface.
-The system presents conversations and narratives as a network of nodes, allowing users to navigate through questions, responses, and excerpts in an intuitive visual format.
+The system presents conversations and narratives as a network of nodes, allowing users to navigate through questions, and responses in an intuitive visual format.

 ## Core Components
-testing

 ### 1. Visual Map System

 #### Node Types and Behavior